The Air That I Breathe: Year-end charts

+Certifications

 Simply Red version

 British soul and pop band Simply Red released a cover of "The Air That I Breathe" on their sixth album, Blue (1998).
 It peaked at number five in Scotland, number six in the UK and number 17 in Austria.
 On the Eurochart Hot 100, it reached number 35.
 A music video was also produced to promote the single.

 Critical reception

 Gene Armstrong from Arizona Daily Star declared the Simply Red version as "a sexy version".
 J.D.
 Considine from The Baltimore Sun felt "his Marvin Gaye-like" take on the track "is wonderfully audacious".
 Larry Flick from Billboard viewed it as "an inspired, groove-laden interpretation", remarking that "Hucknall brings his signature soul to the track, vamping with glee while the band pumps a mild, jeep-styled beat that is hard enough for R&B listeners but soft enough to tickle the fancy of AC and triple-A radio listeners."
 He added, "Popsters will soon be treated to a bevy of remixes by Sean "Puffy" Combs and Stevie J., which should make top 40 punters quickly sit up and take notice."
 A reviewer from Daily Record commented, "You'll be looking for a breath of fresh air after hearing Mick Hucknall's middle-of-the-road reworking of this song which was originally a hit for The Hollies.
 The band desperately need a dose of originality."